Arkansas Home Buyer Budget Guide

 Qualification is not the goal

-The goal is owning a home that fits your life, not just reaching the maximum number on paper.
+The goal is owning a home that fits your life, not simply reaching the highest number possible.

 Margin matters